 That night, up on the deck, we crossed the invisible line that separates Sudan from Egypt as we passed Abu Simbel, that monumental wreck near which, nothing else remains… I looked on Ramses II’s works and despaired.
 Why?
 Because we will never make anything that cool ever again.
 Too busy building tinfoil warehouses and concrete eyesores these days.
 Modern Art has been a joke for many years now, and one that gets less funny as the decades go by.
 I couldn’t build Abu Simbel, I wouldn’t know where to start, but I could faithfully reproduce pretty much anything that Tate Modern has to offer, making a mockery of the centuries of artistic skill and dexterity that came before it.

 But then, I guess we’re living in a new artistic dark age.
 After all, the technical skill and refined artistic splendour of the Greeks and Romans was lost for over a thousand years until the renaissance came along – I mean, have you seen the state of the Bayeux Tapestry?
 It looks like it was drawn (well, sewn) by a child.
 Or a moron.
 Or Lowry.

 Anyway, what do you want to know?
-Egypt is great and modern art is crap and I’ll kung-fu your ass if you don’t agree with me.
+Egypt is great and modern architecture is crap and I’ll kung-fu your ass if you don’t agree with me.